Ukraine's parliament approves 2015 budget

 "Problems could arise with our trade partners," Yatseniuk told parliament, advising that the law should only come into effect once the government had consulted on it with international partners.

-He said one of the main focuses of the new budget was defense and security spending, which will amount to 90 billion hryvnia.
+He said one of the main focuses of the new budget was defence and security spending, which will amount to 90 billion hryvnia.

 A year of revolution and war with pro-Russian separatists has pushed the hryvnia to record lows and crippled the economy, which is forecast to shrink 4.3 percent next year.